 With a deceptively light touch and a kaleidoscope of colors, Overwatch delivers a vision of a future Earth that’s uneasy about the heroes it’s created.
 And although Blizzard’s already massive new shooter takes a bright and breezy approach to competitive play, beneath the surface is an underlying tension about technology, violence, and how they shape the world.

-Blizzard has explored some of these themes in that help to flesh out the game’s lore.
-The studio’s are a must-watch for new players too, as they touch on the history, politics, and personalities of some of the game’s colorful cast.
+Blizzard has explored some of these themes in a series of comics that help to flesh out the game’s lore.
+The studio’s animated short films are a must-watch for new players too, as they touch on the history, politics, and personalities of some of the game’s colorful cast.
 In many ways, the Overwatch heroes are comic book characters that players get to inhabit.